Table of Contents

 If you’ve had gynecological surgery and your periods don’t return to normal after 6 months, and you can’t get pregnant after 12 months of unprotected sex, visit a specialist for an assessment.

-At The Fertility Center, a fertility clinic, we have the fertility specialists you need to take care of your feminine health and make your dream of getting pregnant come true through treatments like egg freezing and embryo freezing and others.
+At The Fertility Center, a fertility clinic Tijuana, we have the fertility specialists you need to take care of your feminine health and make your dream of getting pregnant come true through treatments like timed intercourse cycle, egg freezing and embryo freezing, IVF in Mexico and others.
 Schedule your assessment appointment through our contact form.
 We will gladly assist you!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.